Fuel extraction in Pakistan: Modern exploration

 In 2005, the Vancouver-based 'International Sovereign Energy' signed a memorandum of understanding with the Oil and Gas Development Company Limited, Pakistan's national oil company, to develop the Toot field.
 Schlumberger Oilfield Services first started operations in early 2006.
-After favorable results, the Vancouver based 'Junior oil' and International 'Sovereign Energy Corp'.
-Oil and gas exploration companies signed a memorandum of agreement with the Oil and Gas Development Company Limited, Pakistan's national oil company, in mid-2005, to develop the Toot field in Punjab Province, near the capital city of Islamabad.
+After favorable results, the Vancouver-based 'Junior oil' and International 'Sovereign Energy Corp'.
+Oil and gas exploration companies signed a memorandum of agreement with the Oil and Gas Development Company Limited, Pakistan's national oil company, in mid-2005, to develop the Toot oil field in Punjab Province, near the capital city of Islamabad.
 The company is also providing electricity to locals living around the residential camps of Toot oil field and the neighbouring Missa Keswaal oil field.

 Petroleum refining

 The crude oil that is produced in Pakistan gets refined at home at five oil refineries which are Cnergyico Pk Limited, Pak-Arab Refinery Company Limited (PARCO), Pakistan Refinery Limited, Attock Refinery Limited, and National Refinery Limited.
 The combined processing capacity of these five refineries is roughly 420,000 barrels per day.
-Cnergyico Pk Limited is Pakistan's largest oil refiner with intalled processing capacity of 156,000 barrels per day, accounting for around 37% of Pakistan's total oil refining capacity.
+Cnergyico Pk Limited is Pakistan's largest oil refiner with installed processing capacity of 156,000 barrels per day, accounting for around 37% of Pakistan's total oil refining capacity.

+In 2019, it was announced that Saudi Aramco will establish an oil refinery in Gwadar.

 Natural gas industry

 Natural gas production is at a relatively high level and remaining reserves are estimated to be about 885.3 billion cu m (1 January 2009 est.).
 Pakistan's gas fields are only expected to last for about another 20 years at the most due to heavy industrial usage.

-The Largest Gas Producing province of Pakistan is Sindh.
+The Largest Gas Producing province of Pakistan is Baluchistan.

 The Sui gas field is the biggest natural gas field in Pakistan.
-It is located near Sui in Balochistan.
+It is near Sui in Balochistan.
 The gas field was discovered in the late 1952 and the commercial exploitation of the field began in 1955.
 Sui gas field accounts for 6% of Pakistan's gas production.
 Remaining reserves are estimated to be at about 800 billion cubic feet (tcf) and the daily production is around 500 Mcuft of natural.
 The operator of the field is Pakistan Petroleum Limited.